Our Nudity Is Different

-- Countries where the wearing of Burqas and other forms of head scarves for women cause the sight of a woman's hair or certain parts of her face as indecent in public.
+- Countries where the wearing of burqas and other forms of head scarves are expected for women causes the sight of a woman's hair or certain parts of her face to be deemed indecent in public.

 - Conversely, in Tuareg culture men wrap a fold of their trademark indigo turban (Tagelmust) across their faces at all times (to the point where their face becomes permanently blue as the dye leaches into their skin, which is why the Tuareg are sometimes called "The Blue People"), but women do not cover their faces at all.
 A man baring his face in public is seen as shameful, as the wearing of the veil is a rite of passage into manhood.

 - In some African cultures, thighs are considered indecent to show, yet breasts are A-OK, hence you'll see women wearing skirts long enough to cover their thighs and nothing on top.
 In fact, people of these cultures will find it hilarious when they are told of the Western fetishization of breasts, believing those who buy into this to be like babies.